SakshamPilane/stockflow-case-study/db/notes.md

 # 🗄️ Database Design Notes
-## StockFlow – Inventory Management System
-## Case Study (Bynry Inc.)
+## StockFlow – Case Study (Bynry Inc.)

-This document explains the reasoning behind the database schema in schema.sql, including design choices, assumptions, and clarifying questions.
+These are my personal notes explaining why I designed the database the way I did.
+The goal was to support the main features of an inventory system without over-complicating things.

 ---

-## 📌 1.
-Goals of the Schema

-### The database is designed to support:
+## 1) What the schema needs to support

+From the case study, the system should allow:

 - Multiple companies using the platform
 - Each company having multiple warehouses
-- Products stored in multiple warehouses
+- Products stored in different warehouses with different quantities
-- Tracking stock levels & history
+- Tracking inventory changes (for audit + forecasting)
-- Suppliers providing products
+- Suppliers → which products they provide
-- Bundles composed of other products
+- Bundles (one product made of other products)
-- Sales activity for forecasting and low-stock alerts
+- Sales history → used for low-stock alerts

-The schema must be normalized, scalable, and enforce business rules via constraints.
+Basically, the schema should be clean, normalized, and work well with the APIs in Part 1 and Part 3.

 ---

-## 📁 2.
-Key Tables & Why They Exist
-### 2.1 companies
-Defines tenants of the platform.
-Every warehouse, product, supplier, and sale belongs to a company.

-### 2.2 warehouses
-Each warehouse belongs to a company.
-Indexes added for fast lookup.

-### 2.3 products
-Stores core product information.
-Important decisions:
-- UNIQUE(company_id, sku) ensures SKU uniqueness per company.
-- low_stock_threshold allows overriding default thresholds.
-- product_type_id links to categorical defaults.

-### 2.4 inventories
-This is a junction table between products and warehouses.
-Reasons:
-- A product can exist in multiple warehouses
-- Each warehouse can store many products
-- Quantity differs per warehouse
-- UNIQUE(product_id, warehouse_id) prevents duplicates.

-### 2.5 inventory_history
-Tracks all inventory changes:
-- Purchases
-- Sales
-- Transfers
-- Adjustments

-This enables:
-- stock audit
-- forecasting
-- debugging inconsistencies
-- History is append-only.

-### 2.6 suppliers & supplier_products
-A supplier can supply multiple products.
-A product can have multiple suppliers.
-We store:
+## 2) Main tables and why they exist

+### **companies**
+Every record in the system belongs to a company, so this is the top-level tenant.

+### **warehouses**
+A company can have multiple warehouses.
+Indexed by company for fast filtering.

+### **products**
+Stores product info.
+Important decisions made:

+- SKUs are unique **per company** (not globally).
+- `product_type_id` helps with default thresholds.
+- `low_stock_threshold` lets us override the default.

+### **inventories**
+This is basically the link between warehouses and products.
+A product can be stored in many warehouses, and each warehouse stores many products.

+I used:
+- `UNIQUE(product_id, warehouse_id)` → avoids duplicates
+- `quantity` stored as BIGINT

+### **inventory_history**
+For tracking every stock change.
+This is useful later for:

+- Audits
+- Debugging quantity issues
+- Forecasting trends

+This is append-only.

+### **suppliers** and **supplier_products**
+A supplier can supply multiple products and each product may have multiple suppliers.
+Stored info includes:

 - supplier SKU
 - lead time
-- supplier pricing
+- cost

-- Used in low-stock alert recommendations.
+Used mainly by the low-stock alerts logic.

-### 2.7 sales
+### **sales**
-Tracks product demand.
+Tracks how much a product is getting sold.
-Used for:
+Important for:

-- recent sales activity
+- “recent sales activity” rule
-- calculating average daily sales
+- average daily sales
-- predicting days until stockout
-- Indexed by (product_id, sold_at) for time-based queries.

-### 2.8 product_bundles
-Supports bundle compositions like:
-A “Gift Pack” contains 2 bottle units + 1 accessory This allows:
-- nested products
-- dynamic inventory deduction
-- smarter forecasting
+- stock-out prediction

+I indexed `(product_id, sold_at)` for fast lookups.

+### **product_bundles**
+For handling bundles like "Gift Pack contains X + Y".
+Not fully implemented in the API, but schema supports it.

 ---

-## ⚙️ 3.
-Normalization & Constraint Decisions
+## 3) Normalization and constraints

-### ✔ Normalization Level: 3NF
+- Designed roughly in **3NF**
-- No repeated data
+- No duplicated fields
-- Clear foreign keys
+- Clear foreign keys everywhere
-- Junction tables for many-to-many relationships

-### ✔ Referencing with ON DELETE CASCADE
-Used where appropriate so removing a product or warehouse cleans dependent data.

-### ✔ Numeric types used for:
-- price → NUMERIC(12,2)
-- quantity → BIGINT

-### ✔ Index strategy:
+I used `ON DELETE CASCADE` in places where removing parent records should remove dependent entries (inventories, history, supplier-product links).

+Indexes were added where the API will query the most:

-- Warehouses by company
+- warehouses by company
-- Products by company
+- products by company
-- Inventory by product + warehouse
+- inventories by product/warehouse
-- Sales by product + sold_at
+- sales by product and date
-This ensures fast queries for alerts and reports.

 ---

-## ❓ 4.
-Missing Requirements / Questions for Product Team
+## 4) Requirements that were unclear (questions I would ask the product team)

+The case study doesn’t specify a few important details.
-These must be clarified before building the real system.
+Before building the real system, I’d ask:

-### Are SKUs unique platform-wide or per company?
+- Should SKUs be unique globally or per company?
-Current schema uses per-company uniqueness.

-### What is the definition of “recent sales activity”?
-- Last 30 days?
-- Last 90 days?
-- Per warehouse or company-wide?

-### How should bundle products subtract inventory?
+- How many days count as “recent sales”?
+(I assumed 90)
-- On sale, should component quantities decrease automatically?
+- Should bundles automatically reduce component quantities when sold?
-- How to handle partial availability of components?

-### Do we support inventory transfers between warehouses?
-If yes:
-- Should transfers generate two history entries (+ and -)?
-- Are transfers treated differently from adjustments?
-Should threshold be:
-- per product?
-- per warehouse?
-- per product type?
-- or overridable at multiple levels?

-### Should negative inventory be allowed?
-- If yes, what business rules apply?
-- If no, should operations be blocked?
+- Can inventory go negative?
+Or should we block such cases?
+- Should thresholds be set per-product, per-warehouse, or type-level only?

-### Do suppliers belong to the company or platform-wide?
+- Do suppliers belong only to a company, or can they be shared platform-wide?
-- What fields must be versioned or audited?
-- Product price changes?
-- Supplier lead time updates?
+- Should inventory transfers between warehouses be tracked separately?

+These decisions affect both schema and API behavior.

 ---

-## 💡 5.
-Design Trade-offs
+## 5) Design trade-offs
-### ⭐ Chosen Solution:
-A normalized relational schema with clear constraints.

-### Alternatives (not chosen):
-- Denormalized warehouse-product documents (NoSQL)
-- Stored bundles as nested JSON (less flexible)

-### Relational choice is better because:
-- The domain has strong relationships
+I chose a **relational design** because:

+- Data is highly connected
-- Reporting & forecasting rely on joins
+- Queries for alerts and forecasting require joins
-- Transaction safety is critical
+- Auditing and consistency matter a lot

+Alternative could be a denormalized NoSQL design, but that would complicate relationships like bundles and suppliers.

 ---

-## 📈 6.
-Future Extensions (not required now)
-The schema easily supports future features:
+## 6) Future extensions the schema can support

+Not required for the case study, but the structure makes it easy to add:

 - Purchase orders
+- Automated reorder suggestions
-- Reorder automation
+- Warehouse-specific thresholds
 - Multi-currency pricing
-- Forecasting using ML
-- Batched inventory adjustments
-- Role-based access to warehouses
+- Role-based access
+- ML-based forecasting

+These weren’t implemented, but the schema can grow into them.

+---

+These notes reflect my thought process while designing the schema and preparing for Part 2 of the case study.